 If a grid isn’t already shown on the screen of your Mac, say the command “Show grid”.

 You can also say “Show grid continuously”.
-When you do, the Overlay option in Voice Control preferences is set to Numbered Grid.
+When you do, the Overlay option in Voice Control settings is set to Numbered Grid.

 To display a grid only over the active window, say “Show window grid”.